(No ratings)

 | Education | $300 |

-Dr. Alice Chu's area of specialization is pediatric orthopedics/orthopedic surgery.
-Clinical interests for Dr. Chu include clubfoot, peripheral neuropathy, and neuromuscular disorders (nerve & muscle diseases).
-Dr. Chu most likely takes AARP, Blue California, and Coventry, as well as other insurance carriers.
-Before completing her residency at Washington Hospital Center and Lenox Hill Hospital, Dr. Chu attended medical school at UMDNJ-Robert Wood Johnson Medical School, UMDNJ-New Jersey Medical School, and Korea University College of Medicine.
-Her hospital/clinic affiliations include Morristown Medical Center, the University Hospital, and Children's Hospital of New Jersey at Newark Beth Israel Medical Center.
+Dr. Alice Chu practices pediatric orthopedics/orthopedic surgery.
+Areas of expertise for Dr. Chu include peripheral neuropathy, clubfoot, and neuromuscular disorders (nerve & muscle diseases).
+Dr. Chu appears to be in-network for AARP, Blue California, and Coventry, in addition to other insurance carriers.
+She is a graduate of UMDNJ-Robert Wood Johnson Medical School, UMDNJ-New Jersey Medical School, and Korea University College of Medicine.
+Her medical residency was performed at Washington Hospital Center and Lenox Hill Hospital.
+Dr. Chu's professional affiliations include Morristown Medical Center, the University Hospital, and Children's Hospital of New Jersey at Newark Beth Israel Medical Center.
 She welcomes new patients at her office inNewark, NJ as reported by Doctor.com.